 Capsule Venice is delighted to present Real Time, the gallery’s first collaboration with Italian artist Alessio de Girolamo (b.
 1980, Sanremo, Italy; currently lives and works in Lecce, Italy).
-Hosted in the annex gallery space and the garden shed (Project Rooms 2 and 3) during La Biennale di Venezia - 68th International Festival of Contemporary Music, Real Time unveils the artist’s most recent audio and video experiments with the eponymous software Real Time.
+Opened in the annex gallery space and the garden shed (Project Room 2) during La Biennale di Venezia - 68th International Festival of Contemporary Music, and now presented in a new format, Real Time unveils the artist’s most recent audio and video experiments with the eponymous software Real Time.
 Developed over the past few years in close collaboration with LIM - Laboratorio di Informatica Musicale (Music Informatics Laboratory) at Università degli Studi di Milano, the software Real Time represents a significant breakthrough in the way that a musical composition is conceived.
 It uses the elements of the natural soundscape closest to the notes of a chosen musical score, without any pre-sampling or pitch alteration, to create a brand-new score in which the natural and the artificial meet and inevitably clash.
 This software replaces the “silenced notes” in the original track with the closest acoustic frequencies.
 Real Time highlights the breach between the spontaneous, non-numeric, circular, and aleatoric patterns followed by musical composition as a product of an unaware soundscape and the time-based, numerical logic of traditional musical composition that resulted from a composer’s awareness and intention.
 The software thus represents an (occasionally impossible) attempt to reconcile these two antithetical systems of thought.

-The project specifically conceived for Capsule Venice revolves around two interconnected bodies of work: Joog Box (2024), a custom-made juke box covered in super-mirror stainless steel displayed in the garden shed and two main projections Real Time (Venice, Sept.
+The project specifically conceived for Capsule Venice revolves around two interconnected bodies of work: Joog Box (2024), a custom-made jukebox covered in super-mirror stainless steel displayed in the garden shed and two main projections Real Time (Venice, Sept.
 21, 2024) (2024) intertwined with a series of hand-drawn scores on canvas Real Time / Music Score (Venice, Sept.
 21, 2024) (2024), and Music Score (Venice, Sept.
-21, 2024 No.1) (2024), all arranged in the annex gallery space.
+21, 2024 No.1) (2024).

 Even though the first jukeboxes were known by many names back in the 1890s, mostly “nickel-in-the-slot machines,” the roots of the word “jukebox” go much further back than its first reference in Time magazine to the jook houses of the period.
 Specifically, the term originated in the Sea Islands, just off the Carolinas, where Gullah, a creole of several West African languages and English that grew up around slaves, was brought to the region in the eighteenth century.
 In Gullah, the word “joog/jook” meant “disorderly” or “living wickedly.”
 A jook house was a sort of dance hall, gaming room, and brothel, all rolled into one.